azsk/AzTS-docs/06-Customizing AzTS for your org/README.md

 1. enable/disable some controls,
 2. change control settings to better match specific security policies within your org,
 3. change various messages,
-4. modify existing control logic
+4. modify existing control logic,
-5. add additional filter criteria for certain regulatory requirements that teams in your org can leverage, etc.
+5. add additional filter criteria for certain regulatory requirements that teams in your org can leverage,
-6. add new controls to existing service
+6. add new controls to existing service, etc.

 When faced with such a need, you need a way to create and manage a dedicated policy endpoint customized to the needs of your environment.
 The organization policy customization setup feature helps you do that in an automated fashion.